Multiple Value Assignment¶

 This DEP adds new syntax on the left hand side to allow for multiple places to be set

-from the multiple values returned by the new-value
+from the multiple values returned by the new-value expression, which we rename here

-to new-values
+to new-values:

 (place1, place2, ...) := new-values